anandtailwinds/majordomo-ai-docs/golang-api/IngestPipeline.md

 ### NewIngestPipeline

-`func NewIngestPipeline(workspace string, userName string, name string, dataStoreName string, inputFilter InputFilter, inputType InputTypes, ingestType IngestTypes, ) *IngestPipeline`
+`func NewIngestPipeline(workspace string, name string, dataStoreName string, inputFilter InputFilter, inputType InputTypes, ingestType IngestTypes, ) *IngestPipeline`

 NewIngestPipeline instantiates a new IngestPipeline object This constructor will assign default values to properties that have it defined,